4GeeksAcademy/react-tutorial-exercises/exercises/01.3-building-a-layout/README.md

 Let's practice a little bit more about using JSX for creating HTML.

-Now we have another object that is just a bit more complex than the last one.
+Now we have another object that's a bit more complex than the last one.

 Are you ready? 😃